 What can we do to survive?

-Thus began a conversation ten years ago with a dying church in a transitional neighborhood.
+Thus began a conversation ten years ago with a dying church in a transitional neighborhood that wanted to re-engage the community.

 The church invited me to do some Evangelism Consulting with them about launching a new worship service.